Ps7cho/Vetro-Hotkeys/README.md

-Disclaimer: Currently only works on Chrome
+<p>Disclaimer: Currently only works on Chrome and 1920x1080 resolution monitors</p>
 ---------------------------------------------------------------------------
 License